 How much concrete can you deliver?

 Our system guarantees the maximum efficiency for the minimum trouble.
-Our unique purpose built Mixamate vehicles carry enough cement, aggregate and water to mix up to12 cubic metres in a single delivery.
+Our unique purpose built Mixamate vehicles carry enough cement, aggregate and water to mix up to 10 cubic metres in a single delivery.

 Isn’t it cheaper to mix the concrete myself?